EU Blue Card in Germany: how to get in 2023

 - A foreigner obtains a residence permit for Germany for a validity period of the employment agreement and is granted additional three months to look for another job.

 - Spouses and underage children of Blue Card holders are also granted residence permits with the right to work in Germany, and they are not required to prove their German language proficiency.

-- A Blue Card holder has the right to stay continuously outside of the EU for twelve months, whereas a residence permit holder may not be absent for more than 183 consecutive days to remain eligible to the residence permit held,
+- A Blue Card holder has the right to stay continuously outside of the EU for twelve months, whereas a residence permit holder may not be absent for more than 183 consecutive days to remain eligible for the residence permit held.

-- A Blue Card allows working in any EU country upon expiry of 18 months of work in the first country,
+- A Blue Card allows working in any EU country after 18 months of work in the first country.

 - Blue Card holders can file an early permanent residence application after 21 months of permanent stay in Germany if they have a B1 level of German and after 33 months if their German is at the A1 level.